GreenNLP/firefox-translations-training/docs/usage.md

-# Basic usage
+# Basic Usage

-The pipeline is built with [Snakemake](https://snakemake.readthedocs.io/en/stable/).
+The pipeline is built using [Snakemake](https://snakemake.readthedocs.io/en/stable/).

-Snakemake workflow manager infers the DAG of tasks implicitly from the specified inputs and outputs of the steps.
-The workflow manager checks which files are missing and runs the corresponding jobs either locally or on a cluster depending on the configuration.

-Snakemake parallelizes steps that can be executed simultaneously.
+Snakemake is a workflow management system that implicitly constructs a Directed Acyclic Graph (DAG) of tasks based on the input and output files specified in each step.
+It determines which files are missing and executes the corresponding jobs, either locally or on a cluster, depending on the configuration.
+Snakemake can also parallelize steps that can be run concurrently.

 The main Snakemake process (scheduler) should be launched interactively.
-It runs the job processes on the worker nodes in cluster mode or on a local machine in local mode.
+It manages the job execution either on worker nodes in a cluster (cluster mode) or on a local machine (local mode).

-## Configuration examples
+## Configuration Examples

-The pipeline is run with the [Makefile](https://github.com/Helsinki-NLP/OpusDistillery/blob/multi-ftt/Makefile) which takes a configuration file as an input.
-Configuration files are in [YAML](https://yaml.org/) format.
-Although we report details of the configuration files in [Setting up your experiment](configs/downloading_and_selecting_data.md), a configuration file that trains a student model (Estonian, Finnish and Hungarian into English) looks like this:
+The pipeline is executed using the provided [Makefile](https://github.com/Helsinki-NLP/OpusDistillery/blob/main/Makefile), which takes a configuration file as input.
+Configuration files are written in [YAML](https://yaml.org/) format.
+You can find more details on configuration in the [Setting up your experiment](configs/downloading_and_selecting_data.md) section.
+Below is an example configuration file that trains a student model for Estonian, Finnish, and Hungarian into English:

 ```yaml